fishsciences/artemis_methods/intro/intro.md

 In eDNA samples, the amount of eDNA present in the sample is estimated from the number of quantification cycles of qPCR (hereafter referred to as the “Cq” value) completed before amplification takes place during qPCR.
+In eDNA samples that are extracted and run through qPCR analysis, the concentration of eDNA is not directly measured.
 The relationship between eDNA concentration ([eDNA]) and Cq values is determined via a standard curve generated in the lab for the target species.
-This standard curve formula typically takes the
+This standard curve formula typically takes the form:
-form:

 $$ Cq = \beta * log([eDNA]) + \alpha $$